torontomulibrary/atom_cookbook/README.md

 atom Cookbook
 =============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook will install AtoM.

 Requirements
 ------------